 In the autumn of 2015, Cheryl Beaudoin-Stehlin and Todd Stehlin formed the Center for Counseling and Growth, PLC.
 Our first clients were seen in February of 2016 and, since that time, our Center’s therapists have been able to meet the needs of clients ages 5-75 years who have a variety of mental health issues.
 Opening the Center for Counseling and Growth was a natural progression for Cheryl and Todd after working a combined 40+ years in the counseling profession.
-From the beginning, our goal has been to serve the mental health needs of our community by offering evening and Saturday hours, as well as accepting a variety of insurances, including Virginia Medicaid.
+From the beginning, our goal has been to serve the mental health needs of our community by extending office hours to include Saturdays, as well as accepting a variety of insurances, including Virginia Medicaid.
 We believe in the importance of treating all of our clients and community partners with dignity, respect, and professional courtesy.

 Cheryl Beaudoin-Stehlin, MS, LPC, NCC is the Executive Director of the Center for Counseling and Growth, PLC.
 Cheryl earned a Master's Degree in Community Counseling from Shippensburg University in 1991 and a certification in School Counseling from Millersville University in 1994.
 She has been a National Certified Counselor since 1991 and a Licensed Professional Counselor since 1997.
 In addition, Cheryl earned her doctoral degree (Ed.D.) in Organizational Leadership from Shenandoah University in 2011.